 You can use NemID for public authorities’ self-service, online banking, E-boks as well as a great number of private websites.

-You can obtain NemID through personal appearance at a citizen service centre, e.g. at the same time you register and get your CPR number.
+You can obtain NemID through personal appearance at a citizen service center when you have received your yellow health card in the mail.

 You can find more information about NEM-ID here at International Community Odense's website.